Ahmedewa/WORLDWIDE-WEATHER-STATION-ANALYSIS-AND-PREDICTION-APP/README.md

 ## **1. Introduction**

-Welcome to [App Name] (the "App").
-This User Agreement (the "Agreement") is a legally binding contract between you ("User," "you," or "your") and [Your Company Name] ("Company," "we," "us," or "our").
+Welcome to [WORLDWIDE-WEATHER-STATIONANALYSIS-AND-PREDICTION-APP] (the "App").
+This User Agreement (the "Agreement") is a legally binding contract between you ("User," "you," or "your") and [EWA HOSPITAL] ("Company," "we," "us," or "our").
 By accessing, downloading, or using the App, you acknowledge that you have read, understood, and agreed to be bound by this Agreement, our [Privacy Policy](#), and any other applicable policies.

 If you do not agree to this Agreement, you must not use the App.